quinkq/solarium_1/README.md

 - Adaptive sensor polling (500ms to 60min depending on context)

 **In Progress**:
+- Component refactoring for code readability and maintainablity
 - MQTT broker integration and topic structure finalization
 - Field testing and learning algorithm tuning
 - Long-term reliability validation